-To obtain a reset code, contact your Endress+Hauser service organization.
+To obtain a reset code, contact your Endress+Hauser service $\rightarrow \ \$ organization.

 - 1. Navigate to the Reset access code parameter. - 2.
-Enter the reset code.

-└ The access code has been reset to the Factory setting 0000.
+Enter the reset code. - → The access code has been reset to the factory setting 0000.
 It can now be redefined.

-8.5.5 Write protection with write protection switch
+8.5.5 Using the write protection switch